tehasholdem/Kasparov/README.md

 ## What is kasparov

-Kasparov its experimental fork Kaspa coin with new fetures.
-Also main features - use CPU and GPu for mining.
+Kasparov its experimental fork Kaspa coin with new features.
+Main features - use CPU and GPu for mining.
 ASIC and FPGA resistant.